Tamburasca/WDR3_concert_downloader/README.md

 Note: this downloader is not supported by any broadcasting organization, thus is inofficial!

-I found no way to downgrade the bitrate of the mp3 audio file to a smaller size without having to install **ffmpeg** or an add-on for **sox** locally.
+I found no way to downgrade the bitrate of the mp3 file to a smaller size without having to install **ffmpeg** or an add-on for **sox** locally.
 Suggestions welcome!